- Website & Social

 5) How many people have benefitted from your actions?

-- We support 900 people with a learning disability in Somerset.
-500 of those attend our day services.
+- We currently support around 600 people with a learning disability and/or autism in Somerset.
+280 of those attend our day services.

 - We provide health awareness and positive outcomes for the people we support, based around inclusion and personalisation in a society where everyone has equal opportunities to make life choices.